DaniAGonzalez/Interpretability-Protein-Function-Prediction/README.md

 Cross-species generalization

-Integration with AlphaFold2 structures
+Integration with AlphaFold2 structural predictions

 Scaling to larger protein language models

 Variant effect prediction and protein engineering applications

-Citation
+## Citation

 If you use or build upon this work, please cite: